 The bad news is that if you happen to be attached to spiritual beliefs that are irrational and fear-inducing, then you’ll never be able to let go of fear no matter how hard you try.
 You can still develop courage or turn to pharmaceuticals to numb yourself emotionally, but otherwise the irrational perception of fear will always be with you.
 It’s simply a natural consequence of an irrational perception of reality.

 If someone pulls a gun on me in dark alley, I’ll be scared out of my wits because my biological fight-or-flight response will take over, and I probably won’t have immediate access to my rational mind.
 But if I’m put in a situation where I have to take a social risk that involves no real danger (like making a fool of myself in public), that won’t phase me as much.
 And the reason isn’t that I’m some uber-courageous hero.
 It’s simply because I happen to view reality in such a way that I genuinely perceive no threat from such situations.
-Speaking in front of an audience is no more emotionally challenging than talking to my wife.
-Actually, she’s probably the greater challenge of the two.
+Speaking in front of an audience is no more emotionally challenging than talking to a friend.

 How does one develop the quality of fearlessness?
 I’ve already talked about this at length on Podcast #8: Overcoming Fear, so if you haven’t already heard that one, give it a listen.
 I’ve received a lot of positive feedback about it.
 You won’t necessarily agree with me on all points, which is perfectly fine, but it should get you thinking about alternatives to the current way in which you view reality.
 The real key is that you must upgrade your understanding of reality from an irrational one that produces irrational fear to a more rational one that produces no fear.
 On that podcast I present the model that worked for me (which comes from Buddhism), but I don’t believe that’s the only rational model of reality that makes it possible to transcend fear – I’m sure there are others, but I imagine they’re going to share similar qualities.